 Minister for Climate Change, who was also Minister responsible for energy matters, Bruno Leingkon signed the contract on behalf of the Government, while Mark Prater of MAPs Projects represented the joint venture company at the signing.

-The out-going minister was truly pleased that the project could be signed off before dissolution; or the project would have had to be delayed further.
+The then out-going minister was truly pleased that the project could be signed off before dissolution of the 11th legislature.

 The value of the contract is US$5.84 million (approximately Vt700 million), funded jointly by the Asian Development Bank (ADB), Strategic Climate Fund and the Vanuatu Government.